solo-io/workshops/istio-day2/1-deploy-istio/03-observability.md

 kubectl apply -f labs/03/kiali.yaml
 ```

+{% hint style="info" %}
-> :eyes: You may see kubectl complain about the manner in which we apply this resource; you can safely ignore it for this lab
+You may see kubectl complain about the manner in which we apply this resource; you can safely ignore it for this lab
+{% endhint %}

 Let's check that it got created: